 3. How long does an opera performance usually last?

-Most operas last between 2.5 to 3 hours, including intermissions.
+Operas range anywhere between 2.5 to 3 hours including breaks.

 4. Can I bring children to the opera?

 Yes!
-Some performances, like The Nutcracker, are family-friendly.
+Some shows, like the nutcracker, are not adult-only shows.
 However, younger children may find long operas challenging.

 5. Is there a dress code for the Opera House?
 Yes, smart casual to formal attire is recommended for performances.